Multi-Cathode Source of Negative Ions by Cesium Sputtering (MC-SNICS)

 • The MC-SNICS is capable of creating all negative ions across the periodic table except noble gases.

-• Sources typically function on the order of 1,000 before requiring maintenance, except for cathode wheel change.
+• Sources typically function on the order of 1,000 cathodes before requiring maintenance, except for cathode wheel change.

 • Cathode wheel change time is within one hour from beam on target to beam on target.